The Slow Death of the Honest Technician

 Then yesterday I see this post

 So we go out to look at it, and sure enough.
 The system is BARELY low, like 3 degrees of subcool low and we added 1/2 of a lb of R22 (weighed in) and did a leak detection.
-Yes, there was a TINY leak in the evaporator coil so Josh will probably end up getting a system at some point… However, the other tech did not do a maintenance at all, he did not quote a coil or anything other than a system.
+Yes, there was a TINY leak in the evaporator coil so Josh will probably end up getting a system at some point… However, the other tech did not do maintenance at all, he did not quote a coil or anything other than a system.
 He literally showed up, saw the unit was 14 years old, pulled out his leak detector, found a hit and wrote up a proposal for $5400.00.
 He tried to close the “deal” right on site.
 No load calculations, no looking at the ducts, just a leak detection, a proposal and run.

-How many 14 year old units have zero leaks?
+How many 14-year-old units have zero leaks?

 He didn’t clean the drain or the condenser coil, he hardly even checked the charge.
-Heck, Josh has a UV light that wasn’t even working due to a simple loose connection, he didn’t even look at that.
+Heck, Josh has a UV light that wasn’t even working due to a simple loose connection, he didn’t look at that.

 Unfortunately for this company, my friend Josh is a local consumer advocate who goes on local TV news REGULARLY to talk about ways to save money and EXPOSE SCAMS.
-I bet you can see where this is headed.

 The standard narrative is that there are just a bunch of greedy scammers out there trying to take advantage of people.
-Clearly this is true sometimes, but many times the story is longer and sadder than that, often this type of thing happens when well meaning people get worn down.
+Clearly this is true sometimes, but many times the story is longer and sadder than that, often this type of thing happens when well-meaning people get worn down.

 Tell me if this sounds about right.

-A new tech get’s hired into the trade, maybe he has some schooling maybe he doesn’t, either way he get’s his EPA license and starts riding around with another tech.
+A new tech get’s hired into the trade, maybe he has some schooling maybe he doesn’t, either way, he get’s his EPA license and starts riding around with another tech.
 The tech he rides with spends most of the day complaining about his boss, dispatch, other techs, customers and politics but almost no ACTUAL training.
 When they arrive at the job there are two main objectives

 #1 – Get in and out as quickly as possible with as little work as possible.